ml-archive/blog/source/our-stacks/operations/index.md

 **Building client setups**

 We sometimes have clients who want us to configure servers that conform to their cases, in their own environments.
 This includes Windows server, RedHat, Oracle Linux and more.
-In these cases, we work closely with the client IT team, so get our implementations running smoothly in their own datacenters.
+In these cases, we work closely with the client's IT team, to get our implementations running smoothly in their own datacenters.

 ###IDE
 The IDE’s we use mostly are: